Group Discussion vs. Debate: Exploring the Major Differences for Effective Communication

 Active listening:

-Active listening is essential in group discussions because it enables members to comprehend the ideas and points of view of others.
-It entails giving the speaker your undivided attention, keeping eye contact, nodding, and replying correctly.
+Active listening is essential in group discussions because it helps members understand the ideas and perspectives of others.
+It involves giving the speaker your full attention, maintaining eye contact, nodding, and responding appropriately.
+The difference between group discussion and debate is evident here—group discussions rely on active listening to foster collaboration, while debates focus more on presenting and defending arguments.

 Effective Communication: